Vaughan: Archaeology

-The Seed-Barker archeological site is a 16th-century Iroquois village on the Humber River in Vaughan.
+The Seed-Barker archeological site is a 16th-century Iroquoian village on the Humber River in Vaughan.
 It has been used as a summer school field trip site since 1976 by the Boyd archeological field summer school for high school students.
 The school is sponsored by the York Region district school board in co-operation with the Royal Ontario Museum and the Toronto and Region Conservation Authority (TRCA).
 In 1895, a local farmer began finding Iroquoian artifacts in the area.
 In 1895, Roland Orr recognized the classic ecological features favoured by the Iroquoian people for their villages: floodplains along a river, an easily defensible plateau and nearby forests.
-The Iroquois used the floodplains to plant maize, beans and squash, known as the three sisters.
+The Iroquoians used the floodplains to plant maize, beans and squash, known as the three sisters.
 In the 1950s, University of Toronto professor Norman Emerson and the students excavated artifacts from the Seed-Baker site.
-Since 1975, more than a million artifacts were discovered and nineteen longhouses were excavated revealing that the village was occupied by the Iroquois from c.
+Since 1975, more than a million artifacts were discovered and nineteen longhouses were excavated revealing that the village was occupied by the Iroquoians from c.
 1500 - 1550 AD.